grimy86/lowlevelnotes/docs/Reverse_Engineering/Advanced_static.md

 Understanding the assembly instructions and how various programming components are translated/reflected into the assembly is important.
 Here, we will examine various C constructs and their corresponding assembly code.
 This will help us identify and focus on the key parts of the malware during analysis.

-> [!NOTE]
+!!! warning
-> Different compilers add their own code for various checks while compiling.
+    Different compilers add their own code for various checks while compiling.

->
-> Therefore expect some garbage assembly code that does not make sense.
+    Therefore expect some garbage assembly code that does not make sense.

 There are different approaches to begin analyzing the disassembled code: